 While I had the opposite problem with baking other flatbreads, the biggest challenge with making homemade pita bread is getting it to form those huge pockets.
 But remember that if your pita doesn't pocket or looks weirdly lopsided, you've still got a really tasty flatbread!
 But if you really want to master the pocketed pita, all you have to do is use the right amount of water in the dough, knead it to form enough gluten, roll your dough to the right thinness, and let your pizza stone preheat in the oven.

 Most pita recipes say that you should roll your dough out to about 1/4 inch, but this is the completely wrong thickness for pita bread.
 If you roll your dough to 1/4 inch thickness, you will end up with really adorably puffy, flat little loaves of bread (trust me, I measured).
-And if you roll your dough way too thin, it will quickly turn into a cracker as it bakes.
+And if you roll your dough way too thin, it will quickly turn into something similar to lawash as it bakes.
 It turns out, 1/8 of an inch is the perfect thickness for pita.
 But if you don't get the right thickness, it isn't a tragedy—the bread will still be delicious.
 Use the crackers in fattoush, and simply slice the puffy breads in half once they cool.
 It's almost like a pocket!

 You also want to make sure that you use a pizza stone, placed on the oven floor.
 Let it preheat in the oven, set to 500° F, until it's nice and hot.
 The instant heat from the pizza stone will help the pita start to puff up before it's cooked through.
 At 1 minute, it will have formed little bubbles, and by 2 minutes, the tiny bubbles will have joined together, forming one giant bubble throughout the whole loaf, before the bread starts to set and bake.
 You then continue to cook it for another 2 minutes, until it's cooked through, but still moist and chewy.
 If you don't have a pizza stone, you can just use a sheet pan in its place, or a cast iron skillet; the cast iron skillet will work better than the sheet pan, although you will have to bake one pita at a time.
 Just let the sheet pan or skillet preheat as if it were a stone, and throw the pita rounds directly onto it.